The multilayer architecture of the global input-output network and its properties: Multilayer community structure in the global input-output network

-The detection of different communities (shown in Figure (\ref{comm}) and Table (\ref{table_sec})) leads to another important question, i.e. how do the internal topological properties in each community look like?
-To examine this, first, we select countries and sectors contributions to each identified community and build a sub-network from the original one.
-More specifically, in such a sub-graph, only the links among its members are maintained and analysed, while those externally built with nodes in the other communities are discarded.

-For the illustration purpose, we focus on the community 1 and the community 2, since these two largest clusters consist of different sectors from various countries while almost all of the next large ones are indeed mainly formed by those from the same country.
-Figure (\ref{top_sectors_two_largest_com_2014}) shows the ranking of the top sectors in each community based on the (total) node strengths defined in (\ref{Network_Representations}), using the data in 2014.
+We further investigate the internal topological properties of the communities detected in the multilayer version of the network\footnote{Detailed results can be found in Figure \ref{comm} and Table \ref{table_sec} in \ref{Appendix D}}.
+Our main purpose here is to identify the ``key actors" in these communities.
+To this end, we start selecting countries and sectors that belong to each identified community and we build a sub-network.
+More specifically, only the links among members of the community are maintained and analyzed, while those externally built with nodes in the other communities are discarded.
+In particular, we focus on the two most representative communities, i.e. the Community 1 and 2, since these two largest clusters consist of different sectors from various countries.
+Figure \ref{top_sectors_two_largest_com_2014} shows the ranking of the top sectors in each community based on the (total) node strengths.
 The results again confirm the dominance of China in the first largest community and that of USA in the second community at the industry levels as many of the influential sectors in the communities 1 and 2 are actually from these two countries.
-Looking at the industry codes of the most influential sectors, we also observe an interesting difference in economic structure between the two communities and hence between the two countries.
+Looking at the industry codes of the most influential sectors, we also observe an interesting difference in economic and industrial structure between the two communities and hence between the two nations.
 While influential sectors from China are mostly manufacturing-related industries, those coming from the US are more dominated by real-estate, finance, technology or service-related sectors.

-Furthermore, to see how the structure of the largest international communities evolve over time, in the next step, we select the three years 2000, 2004, 2009 in the subsample period to analyse.\footnote{For the sake of illustration, we only select these three years before 2014 to report their results.
-However, results for other years are available upon request to the authors.} Technically, we reapply the method based on the multilayer communicability distance described in section (\ref{Mutilayer_Communicability}) to extract different clusters for each of these selected years.
-Remarkably, we find evidence that the clustering behaviours of trades in input-output among industries and countries do restructure over the period from 2000 to 2014.
-In general, not only the community composition changes, but the centrality rankings of the members inside each community is also reordered, with the diminishing of some industries and the emergence of new ``key players''.